 My Chinese parents asked me to just control it, stop and be normal.

-My bulimia has been on and off for two decades has completely fucked up my teeth.
-About 11 removed, including all my wisdom—they didn’t need to be removed until the acid dissolved the gums.
+One of the consequences of eating disorders in my life is that my bulimia has been on and off for two decades and has completely fucked up my teeth.
+About 11 were removed, including all my wisdom—they didn’t need to be removed until the acid dissolved the gums.

-The remaining ones are cracked, and the majority has some sort of exposed nerve.
+The remaining ones are cracked, and the majority have some sort of exposed nerve.

-Then there’s about 5? (sad that I can’t even remember) fake ones.
+Then there are about 5? (sad that I can’t even remember) fake ones.

 So in reality, I really don’t have many teeth left.